Open-Future-Belgium/puppet_rspec_demo/README.md

 tag v0.0.2.16

-  - Add the validation and defaults to the previous added parameters in the rspec
+  - Add the validation and defaults to the previous added parameters in the rspec -problem here, we added a test which will need adjustments to all the other tests, because they will then fail.
+But how do we solve this the best way ?

 tag v0.0.2.17

   - And adjust the type definition code to pass the test
+  - Added new type thing, validating against other attributes from the type